 - Serve.
 Remove the pan from the heat, top the meat with cheese and let it melt.
 Divide the mixture between the hoagie rolls and enjoy!

 - Slicing the beef.
-Try freezing your meat for 20 minutes before slicing it.
+Freeze the meat for 20 minutes before slicing it.
 It will be firmer and easier to cut into thin slices.
 You could also ask your butcher to slice it for you.

 - Marinate the steak.
 You can try using an easy steak marinade for added flavor.

 - Toasting the rolls.
 We love to toast our hoagie rolls.
 Slice the roll 3/4 the way through and spread softened butter on top of the buns.
 You could also sprinkle a little garlic powder on top.
-Place in a toaster oven or broil for 1 minute, or until the edges are golden.
+Place in a toaster oven or broil in oven for 1 minute.

 Browse allHUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!